18F/join.tts.gsa.gov/pages/positions/data-and-analytics-specialist.md

 - Practice and enthusiastically share agile methodologies throughout all stages of the project lifecycle
 - Deliver educational workshops to accelerate learning and adoption of agile principles and practices
 - Capture specific technology capabilities (e.g. strategies, roadmaps, playbooks) to  document best practices across government
-- Promote best practices for data governance (e.g. strategies, roadmaps, charters) and provide guidance for instituting enterprise-wide data governance as it aligns with organizational goals.
+- Promote best practices for data governance (e.g. strategies, roadmaps, charters) and provide guidance for instituting enterprise-wide data governance as it aligns with organizational goals
 - Inspire honesty and integrity through open communication and liberal knowledge sharing across a multi-disciplinary teams
 - Create compelling case studies on how users are benefiting from the program, providing a special focus on lessons learned